Backups

 azureBlob: {}

 StackGres supports also backup based on Volume Snapshot that, in general, are faster that object storage for big volumes of data.
-This feature requires the VolumeSnapshot CRDs and controller to be installed in the Kubernetes cluster.
-A backup based on VolumeSnapshot still requires WAL files that will be stored in the object storage defined by SGObjectStorage.
+This feature requires the VolumeSnapshot CRDs and controller to be installed in the Kubernetes cluster and to use a StorageClass for disks that supports the volume snapshot functionality.
+A backup based on VolumeSnapshot still requires WAL files that will be stored in the object storage defined by the SGObjectStorage.

 Backups

-Backups are materialized using SGBackup.
+Backups metadata are stored using SGBackup.
 An SGBackup can be created automatically by the scheduled backup process, manually, or by copying an existing SGBackup in order to make it accessible in another namespace.
 Removing an SGBackup also triggers the removal of the actual backup associated with it, that is the files on the object storage that represent the backup (if they are accessible by the backup configuration used by the SGCluster).
+An SGBackup may also be removed automatically if the physical backup associated to it is also removed.
+The process of reconciliation for backups is executed after a backup is correctly performed.
+This process of reconciliation is also responsible of removing SGBackups with managed lifecycle that are out of the retention window size specified in field SGCluster.spec.configurations.backups[0].retention that indicates the number of backups with managed lifecycle that must be retained.
+Failed SGBackups (even with managed lifecycle) are not removed by the reconciliation in order to maintain the full list of failures that a user may need to inspect.

 Creating a Manual Backup